bdlb77/playfab-challenges/challenges/Challenge02.md

 ## Test the App

-Test your Registration API by registering a User on /auth/RegisterPlayFabUser
+Test your Registration API with the Developer Console by registering a User on /auth/RegisterPlayFabUser

 Example Request Body: